Technology Programs & Services

 Wabash has licensed Atomic Learning, an on-line learning service, for all faculty, staff and students.
 Atomic Learning offers introductory through advanced courses on Microsoft Office, Macromedia and Adobe design products, and other technology.
 See our Atomic Learning page for more information.

 IT Services sponsors a noon talk on technology on the 2nd and 4th Tuesdays of each month when classes are in session.
-See our Tech Talk page for topics.
 Lunch is provided.

 Computer Lab Reservations